xmtp/xmtp-react-native-quickstart-groupchat/README.md

-# Group Chat Tutorial for XMTP
+# Group chat tutorial with React Native

 This tutorial will guide you through implementing group chat functionality in your XMTP inbox, covering creation, message sending, streaming, and member management.

-:::⚠️
+:::caution

 This project is in **Alpha** status and ready for you to experiment with.